mvanthoor/rustic-book/src/evaluation/psqt.md

 Piece-Square Tables (henceforth PST, often also called PSQT) are the most fundamental part of an engine's evaluation function.
-Without PST's it's very hard to get the engine to play a dcent game of chess.
+Without PST's it's very hard to get the engine to play a decent game of chess.
 They have been present since the very first version of the engine.
 After counting material, this is the first evaluation function to implement.